Taro-Hayashi/Shortcutcon/README.md

 ## Customize

-Connect to Remap and select Customise using Google Chrome.
+Connect to Remap using Google Chrome and select Customise .

 - remap https://remap-keys.app/